 This holiday offers a unique experience, the opportunity to enjoy wonderful Peruvian birding from the Pacific coast near Lima to the unique Manu Biosphere, together with an exploration of Cusco, Aguas Calientas and the ancient city of Machu Picchu, at the very heart of the Inca Empire.
-In 2017, our holiday has been extended by a five extra nights, allowing us to take our time and build an unforgettable experience in this wonderful country.
+We recently extended this tour by five extra nights, allowing us to take more time and build an unforgettable experience in this wonderful country.

 Peru is an amazing birding destination from north to south, though it is difficult to explore the whole of this large country on a single visit.
 We spend most of this holiday in the southern half, and visit humid, unspoilt temperate forests where flocks of brightly-coloured birds can be expected among the forest canopy of bromeliads and mosses.
 Hummingbirds, tanagers, toucans, raptors, finches and fruiteaters, the birdlife is astounding, and we plan to see a large selection in one of the world's most bird-rich regions.
 We explore deep inside the huge, unspoilt Manu Biosphere, and target incredible Andean Cock-of-the-Rock, hoping for several birds at the lek.
 We also include an easy-going day on arrival to see Humboldt's Penguin and Inca Tern, and keep our eyes peeled throughout the holiday, so that even while enjoying the most breath-taking cultural treasures, new birds can be expected on a regular basis.